vahidzee/dypy/README.md

 eval_function("def my_function(x): return x + y", function_of_interest="my_function", context={"y": 1})(2) # 3
 ```

 You can also optionally set `dynamic_args=True`, when evaluating a function.
-This will create a function that intelligently evaluates its arguments, by wrapping it using `dycode.dynamic_args_wrapper`.
-Functions wrapped by `dycode.dynamic_args_wrapper` preprocess arguments passed to them, and ignore arguments that are not defined in the function signature.
+This will create a function that intelligently evaluates its arguments, by wrapping it using `dypy.dynamic_args_wrapper`.
+Functions wrapped by `dypy.dynamic_args_wrapper` preprocess arguments passed to them, and ignore arguments that are not defined in the function signature.
 For instance:

 ```python
 eval_function("lambda x: x + 1", dynamic_args=True)(2, verbose=True) # 3, verbose is ignored